yext/search-ui-react/etc/answers-react-components.api.md

 // @public
 export function useAnalytics(): AnalyticsService | null;

-// Warning: (ae-forgotten-export) The symbol "QueryFunc" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "AutocompleteRef" needs to be exported by the entry point index.d.ts
-//
 // @public
 export function useSearchWithNearMeHandling(answersActions: AnswersHeadless, geolocationOptions?: PositionOptions, onSearch?: onSearchFunc): [QueryFunc, AutocompleteRef];